 Researchers at the University at Edinburgh and NHS Lothian have been conducting trials on the device.
-It is claimed to be ten-times more effective at diagnosing heart rhythm problems than standard tests.
-Anything that has the potential to save lives, we’re a fan of.
+Thy claim, it is ten times more effective at diagnosing heart rhythm problems than standard tests.
+Of course, we’re big fans of anything that has the potential to save lives!

 A Robot Inspired By Climbing Trees

 Now this one might be on the wacky side, but it certainly made us read it twice!
 A research group at Tel Aviv University are developing a low-mass, low-volume robot with advanced capability.
 Not just your average robot, it is capable of negotiating voids, anchoring itself and climbing.

 Subsequently, the tree-climbing robot will help overcome one of the most complex challenges of modern robotics – moving coherently under challenging conditions and unpredictable terrain.

 A tree-climbing robot contrasts to more conventional robots presents endless possibilities for forestry and environmental investigations.

 One of the most anticipated technologies of the year and one that our team is most excited about is 5G, the next generation of wireless.

 The network will likely be ten times faster than broadband and a “quantum leap” from 4G.